HugoCasa/hach-project/index.md

 You can see this damage in the plot below.
 It also shows the sum of the sentiment scores of all climate quotes.
 This way we can show how many quotes there were on climate change but also how high they scored in terms of sentiment.
+We decided to use the total damage to property, because we believe it to be a good measure for the severity of a weather event and how it affected people.

 {% include plots/events_damages_sentiment.html %}